How to Apply for Funding From the Human Services Fund

-All agencies and organizations -- public or private, for profit or not-for-profit, governmental or non-governmental -- are eligible to receive Human Services Funding.
-Agencies and/or organizations must be legal entities which serve, or propose to serve, Boulder city residents.
-The City of Boulder is interested in supporting minority-focused organizations, grassroots agencies, organizations with annual budgets of $50,000 or more and organizations in existence for three years or less, as well as larger, more established agencies.
+All agencies and organizations -- public or private, for profit or not-for-profit, governmental or non-governmental -- are eligible to receive Human Services Funding, but agencies and/or organizations must be legal entities which serve, or propose to serve, Boulder city residents.
+The HSF is interested in supporting a wide variety of organizations, including minority-focused and grassroots agencies.

 The City reserves the right to reject any or all proposals, to waive informalities and irregularities in proposals received, and to accept any portion of any proposal or all items proposed if deemed in the best interests of the City.